Finite-dimensional Hilbert spaces

 hilbert_space(libcommute::expression<ScalarType, IndexTypes...> const &expr, ESConstructor &&es_constr = {})

 Inspect an expression expr and collect all elementary spaces associated with algebra generators found in expr.
 Construction of the elementary spaces is performed by the functor es_constr.
-Throws hilbert_space_too_big if all collected elementary spaces together would overflow the 64-bit integer type of the basis state index.
+Throws hilbert_space_too_big if all collected elementary spaces together would exceed the 63-bit limit of the basis state index.

 Copy/move-constructors and assignments